Not logged inLoginRegister

 Damage: The basic damage the creature does (this includes all abilities described below).

 Abilities All the base skills the creature has on creation.
-This includes some special flags:
+This includes any special traits from the below list:

 Roleplaying Notes on costume to wear, ways to act, speak etc.